-In addition to assistance with TRACS course development, Texas State Instructional Technologies Support (ITS) provides the following information pages on technology resources available to Texas State faculty:
+In addition to assistance with Canvas course development, Texas State Department of Information Technology (DOIT) provides the following information pages on technology resources available to Texas State faculty:

-The Texas State Writing Center has appointment-only in person tutoring at both the San Marcos and Round Rock Campus, as well as online writing tutoring.
+University Writing Center: The Texas State University Writing Center has appointment-only in-person tutoring at both the San Marcos and Round Rock Campus, as well as online writing tutoring.
 The Writing Center also offers veteran-to-veteran tutoring, in which a military service member tutors other military service members.

 Texas State Math Lab: The Texas State Math Lab offers in-person tutoring for a wide variety of math courses.

 Texas State Modern Languages Department: The Texas State Modern Languages Department offers in-person tutoring for a variety of languages.
 Contact the Modern Languages lab for specific times.

 IT Assistance Center: Students may contact the IT Assistance Center (ITAC) for technical assistance.